 Remember, your oral care, nutrition, and lifestyle affect your baby.
 It is critical that you eat a healthy diet with a variety of foods.
 A poor diet can harm your baby’s tooth and bone development.
 Be sure to get enough calcium, iron, vitamins A, D and C, protein, and phosphorus.
 Your Ob/Gyn can give you specific advice for your age, height, weight, and medical conditions.

-At Choose Your Smile – Dr. Stephen Malfair, we pamper our patients who are expecting.
+At Love Your Smile – Dr. Stephen Malfair, we pamper our patients who are expecting.

 Location (Tap to open in Google Maps):